willmayfield/mpas_plot/README.md

 1. The user must know the name of the variable they want to plot, as well as the number of vertical levels if the variable has multiple.
 2. Only the [PlateCarree](https://scitools.org.uk/cartopy/docs/latest/reference/projections.html#platecarree) projection is currently supported for output maps
-3. Only face-centered variables currently work
+3. The plotting script runs serially, which means it can take a long time to create a lot of large-domain plots.
-4. The plotting script runs serially, which means it can take a long time to create a lot of large-domain plots.
+4. Certain variables that have additional dimensions such as grid property values (e.g. kiteAreasOnVertex) may not work out-of-the-box.